peterweber85/marketing-copy-assignment/README.md

 ### Five evaluation dimensions

-The job description names four axes — **factuality, grounding, robustness, user impact**.
+Each evaluation dimension maps to one or more of
-Each maps to one or more scorers:
+— **factuality, grounding, robustness, user impact**:

 | Scorer | Type | Scale | Axis | What it catches |
 |---|---|---|---|---|